-Policy: 3.7: Cement Depot Beeston
+Policy 3.7: Cement Depot Beeston

-3.19 3.58 Located in Beeston (the Main Built up Area of Nottingham) the site is a previously developed brownfield former cement depot site owned by Network Rail.
-The site was formerly a cement depot designated by Network Rail as a strategic freight site.
-The site is directly adjacent to the railway line to the south and is contained on two sides by existing residential housing and Beeston Railway Station Road to the west.
+3.58 Located in Beeston (the Main Built up Area of Nottingham), the site is a brownfield former cement depot site owned by Network Rail.
+The site is directly adjacent to the railway line to the south and is contained on two sides by existing residential housing and Beeston Railway Station to the west.

-- 1. New Homes
+- 1. New Homes:

-- a) 21 40 homes.
+- a) 40 homes.

-- 2. Connections and Highways
+- 2. Connections and Highways:

 - a) Provide attractive and usable walking and cycling links through the site to the railway station to provide an 'off-road' section of the National Cycle Network Route 6.

-- 3. Green Infrastructure
+- 3. Green Infrastructure:

 - a) Incorporate soft landscaping to act as a wildlife corridor immediately adjacent to the railway line.

-Mitigate highways impact on the wider road network to ensure that congestion is not made worse than currently exists.
-Sustainable transport measures will be fully utilised to reduce reliance on the private car.
+1. Sustainable transport measures will be fully utilised to reduce reliance on the private car.
 Where there are residual cumulative impacts on the highways network these should be mitigated to ensure that they are not severe.

-3.21 3.60 This allocation has significant benefits for health, transport and other objectives and no negative effects. significant health and especially transport objectives benefits, and other positive effects across objectives, with no negative effects.
+3.60 This allocation has significant benefits for health, transport and other objectives and no negative effects.

-"AC CRESCE!
-1.1 hectares © Crown copyright and database rights 2018.
-Ordnance Survey 100019453 Cement Depot 40 dwellings Map 164: Cement Depot Beeston Policy: 3.7
+"LAC CRESCE 1.1 hectares © Crown copyright and database rights 2018.
+Ordnance Survey 100019453 Cement Depot 40 dwellings Map 16: Cement Depot Beeston Policy: 3.7

-Policy: 3.8: Land fronting Wollaton Road; Beeston
+Policy 3.8: Land fronting Wollaton Road Beeston

-3.22 3.61 Located in Beeston (the Main Built up Area of Nottingham) the site is previously developed brownfield land in private ownership which is currently used as a hand car wash.
-Just outside the Town Centre boundary the site is bounded by a training centre to the rear and mixed ground floor retail and upper floor residential on either side and with a Lidl supermarket to the front.
+3.61 Located in Beeston (the Main Built up Area of Nottingham), the site is previously developed brownfield land in private ownership which is currently used as a hand car wash.
+Just outside the Town Centre boundary, the site is bounded by a training centre to the rear and mixed ground floor retail and upper floor residential on either side with a Lidl supermarket to the front.

 - 1. New Homes:

 - a) 12 homes.

 - 2. Heritage:

-- a) Respect Preserve or enhance the setting of the Anglo-Scotian Mills Listed Building.
+- a) Preserve or enhance the setting of the Anglo-Scotian Mills Listed Building.